krisztianloki/ess_plcfactory/README.md

 # PLC Factory
+(c) 2016 European Spallation Source, Lund

 PLC Factory is intended to simplify programming PLCs by automatically generating template files.
+It takes an arbitrary device and template name as input and processes the corresponding sub-tree of devices according to their entries in CCDB.

+## Quickstart

-example of an invocation:
+Sample invocation:
-python plcfactory.py --device LNS-LEBT-010:Vac-PLC-11111 --template 4
+`python plcfactory.py --device LNS-LEBT-010:Vac-PLC-11111 --template EPICS-DB`

-TODO:

-- (?) implement named variables, e.g. counters, in PLCF_Lang

-- clean up repository (will be done at the end)

-- code cleanup

-- extend documentation
+With shorthands:
+`python plcfactory.py -d LNS-LEBT-010:Vac-PLC-11111 -t EPICS-DB`

+The resulting output file will be written to `\output`.

+For further information, see `\doc`.